 Most fritters or latkes need a batter of eggs and flour to use as a binder and hold everything together.
 I have been experimenting with cassava flour lately and it works beautifully in this recipe.

 Cassava flour is naturally gluten free.
 It is also a great source of healthy resistant starch.
 Resistant starches are wonderful prebiotics, meaning they are not digested by the human body but they do feed beneficial bacteria in your digestive system.
-Cassava flour is made from the tuberous root Yuca.
-The same root that makes tapioca.
-The flour has an earthy taste that can be noticeable if it is the predominate flour in a baking recipe.
+Cassava flour is made from the tuberous yuca root, the same root that makes tapioca.
+The flour has an earthy taste that can be noticeable if it is the predominant flour in a baking recipe.
 I have found that a little goes a long way.

 Cassava flour is a great alternative flour for people avoiding grains and nuts!

-Preheat the oven to 375°.
-Cut the squash in half lengthwise and remove the seeds.
-Place the squash cut side down on a lightly oiled or parchment paper lined baking sheet.
-Roast the squash for 30-40 minutes.
-Just until the flesh is al dente.
+Preheat the oven to 375°F. Cut the squash in half lengthwise and remove the seeds.
+Place the squash cut side down on a lightly oiled or parchment paper-lined baking sheet.
+Roast the squash for 30 to 40 minutes, just until the flesh is al dente.
 Remove the baking sheet from the oven.
 Flip the halves over and set the squash aside to cool completely.

 Preheat a small pan for the apples over medium-high heat.
 Slice the apples and add them to the pan with the butter and thyme.
 Sauté the apples until they are tender and starting to brown.
 Turn off the heat but keep them warm.